 This African news site posts over 800 stories daily in English and French and offers multi-lingual streaming programming as well as over 900,000 articles in the archive, including the Africa News Service from 1997.

 Alt-Press Watch™ showcases unique, independent voices from many respected and cited grassroots newspapers, magazines, and journals.
 The database features over 670,000 articles from around 200 publications, offering a wide range of critical coverage of the news.

 Indexes and selectively abstracts international and interdisciplinary alternative (mostly radical and left) periodicals, newspapers, and magazines covering cultural, economic, political, and social change.
 Coverage 1991-present.
-For 1969-90, see the Alternative Press Index Archive.
 Updated quarterly.

-Covering the history and culture of the United States and Canada from prehistory to the present with full-text coverage of hundreds of journals and books, and selective indexing for journals dating back nearly 60 years.This subscription is limited to six simultaneous users.
+Covering the history and culture of the United States and Canada from prehistory to the present with full-text coverage of hundreds of journals and books, and selective indexing for journals 1955-present.This subscription is limited to six simultaneous users.
 Please logout when finished.

 Contains over 1,500 dramatic works from the early eighteenth century to the beginning of the twentieth.
 Diverse coverage includes plays in verse, farces, melodramas, minstrel shows, realist plays, frontier plays, temperance dialogues and a range of other genres.
 Major dramatists featured include Clyde Fitch, Augustin Daly, David Belasco, James Herne and Joaquin Miller.
 This subscription is limited to four simultaneous users.
 Please logout when finished.

 Over 800 film scripts, as well as detailed information about the scenes, characters, and people related to the scripts.
 Searches can be restricted quite precisely--to criminal characters or interior urban settings in the 1950s, for example.
 You can also sometimes compare different versions of a film script